google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 • Identifying Research Problem: Kothari stresses that this is the first crucial step, as a well-defined problem shapes the research direction.

-• Literature Review: Creswell highlights that a literature review is necessary for grounding research in existing knowledge, offering context for new findings.
+• Literature Review: Creswell emphasizes the importance of a literature review in grounding research in existing knowledge and providing context for new findings.

-• Choosing a Research Method: Rajasekar emphasizes that this step involves selecting the right methodology (qualitative, quantitative, or mixed).
+• Choosing a Research Method: Rajasekar emphasizes that this step involves selecting the correct methodology (qualitative, quantitative, or mixed).

 • Data Collection: Saunders et al. suggest that data collection methods should align with the research’s philosophical stance and objectives.

-• Data Analysis: Once the data is gathered, authors like Kothari point to the importance of using appropriate statistical and interpretive methods to derive meaningful conclusions.
+• Data Analysis: Once the data are gathered, authors like Kothari emphasize the importance of using appropriate statistical and interpretive methods to derive meaningful conclusions.

 Practical Example: Application of Research Methodology

 Imagine you are researching the impact of social media on mental health.
-You could choose a mixed methods approach, where quantitative data from surveys shows statistical trends, while qualitative interviews reveal deeper personal experiences.
+You could choose a mixed-methods approach, where quantitative data from surveys shows statistical trends while qualitative interviews reveal more profound personal experiences.

 Common Research Methodology Pitfalls to Avoid